Continuation maps for the Morse fundamental group: Introduction

+We then call $\tilde{\mathcal{R}}(f,\ast)$ the normal subgroup of $\tilde{\mathcal{L}}(f,\ast)$ generated by loops of the form where $\ell = \partial W^u(z)$ for some $z\in\text{Crit}_2(f)$, and set $\mathcal{R}(f,\ast)=\tilde{\mathcal{R}}(f,\ast)/ \sim$.
+We then set \begin{remark}Another equivalent definition of relations may be given by considering orbits of ``crocodile walk'', introduced in \cite{B}.
+While we do not explicitly use crocodile walks in this text, many of our discussions may be translated into that language, which furthermore becomes necessary when one steps out of the Morse setting and wishes to study moduli spaces with more complicated topologies than Latour cells.
+We therefore warmly direct any interested readers in the direction of this article. \end{remark}

-\begin{theorem*}[folklore] Let $(f,g)$ be a Morse-Smale pair on a manifold $M$, and $\ast$ be an index 0 critical point of $f$.
-Then \end{theorem*} For a proof of this statement, one can see for example the PhD thesis of Florian Bertuol \cite{Be}.
+\begin{theorem*}[folklore] Let $(f,g)$ be a Morse-Smale pair on a manifold $M$, and $\ast$ be a generic point on $M$.
+Then \end{theorem*} For a proof of this statement, one can go to for example the PhD thesis of Florian Bertuol \cite{Be}.
+One can see the statement as a consequence of the fact that the fundamental group of a CW-complex can be computed by considering its 2-skeleton.
+A more explicit proof comes from making topological loops transverse to stable manifolds and then pushing them down by the gradient flow to unstable manifolds of index 1 and 0 critical points (one can then do the same for disks which represent homotopies between loops by floating them down to index 2 critical point).

-In order to better understand what the relations look like, and because it will be useful, we prove the following lemma (which should be clear with the point of view of the previous theorem), which tells us that boundaries of any disk formed of unstable manifolds of index 2 critical points is trivial, as well as any loop which is formed of a trivial loop attached to the boundary of such a disk (and in particular, attaching several such disks together gives us a trivial loop): \begin{lemma} Let $z_1,…,z_n\in\text{Crit}_2(f)$.
-Set and assume it is a disk.
-Then, if $\ast$ is on the boundary of this disk, going around the boundary of $D(z_1,…,z_n)$ with a choice of orientation gives us a trivial Morse loop.

-If, on the other hand, $\ast$ is not on the boundary of $D(z_1,…,z_n)$, then take a trivial $\ast$-based Morse $\ell$.
-Suppose that there exists a step $\sigma$ in $\ell$ which is consecutive with a step $\bar\sigma$ in the oriented boundary of $D(z_1,…,z_n)$.
-Then we may inject the boundary of $D(z_1,…,z_n)$ into $\ell$, which gives us a new $\ast$-based loop which is also trivial. \end{lemma}

-\begin{proof} We will prove the first half of the statement inductively on $n$.
-For $n=1$, the statement is trivial.
-Assume then that the statement is true for any disk formed of $n$ unstable manifolds of index 2 critical points of $f$, and take a point $z_{n+1}$ such that the boundary of its unstable manifold intersects the boundary of $D(z_1,…,z_n)$.
-Then if $D(z_1,…,z_n,z_{n+1})$ is a disk, the intersection must be connected.
-Call $p$ the series of Morse steps defined by this intersection (which is potentially the empty word if the intersection is a point), with a choice of orientation.
-Then the Morse loop formed of the oriented boundary of $D(z_1,…,z_n,z_{n+1})$ is of the form where and (Here, $\sigma_1$ begins in $\ast$, however, since $\ast$ does not necessarily appear on the boundary of $W^u(z_{n+1})$, we may start this non-$\ast$-based loop wherever we want, and choose to do so along the intersection.)
-Then we have

-Furthermore, by allowing $p$ to be the empty word, the same computation shows the second part of the statement. \end{proof}

-\begin{remark} We do not necessarily need to take a minimum of $f$ for the base point of the fundamental group: given a generic point of $M$, there is always a unique Morse trajectory which passes through that point and goes to a minimum of $f$.
-This provides a path from that point to a minimum, and conjugating Morse loops by this path allows us to retrieve the Morse fundamental group based at this point.\end{remark}